Marco Storari: Return to Cagliari

 On 3 July 2015, Storari signed with Cagliari on a two-year contract, returning to the club after a seven-year absence.
 In his first season in his second spell he only missed one league in 42, helping to obtain top flight promotion after one year.

 Return to Milan

 On 10 January 2017, 40-year-old Storari re-joined his former team Milan on an initial six-month deal.
 In June, he extended his contract until the end of 2017–18 season.
 After his contract with the club expired at the end of the season, Storari became a free agent in the summer of 2018, after which he subsequently retired from professional football.

 International career

 Storari was never capped for Italy, although he was selected as third-choice by national boss Marcello Lippi for a 2006 FIFA World Cup qualifier against Slovenia in October 2005.

 Style of play

-Storari was known to be an extremely reliable goalkeeper and a consistent shot-stopper, who was gifted with good reactions and who inspired a sense of confidence in his back-line; he was also adept at stopping penalties.
+Storari was a goalkeeper and a shot-stopper with quick reactions who played behind the back-line; he also stopped penalties.

 Personal life

 Storari and his wife Veronica had two sons, Tommaso (b.
-2010) and Piergiorgo (2011).
+2010) and Piergiorgio (2011).